 Managing Depression Among Residents

-This metric is a measure of the percent of long-term residents exhibiting symptoms of depression.
-Many believe this is a measure of resident quality of care.
+This metric is a measure of the percent of long-term stay patients demonstrating depressive symptoms.
+Some would argue that this is a reasonable measure of quality of care.

 Appropriate Vaccine Usage